luckys/ddd-forum/README.md

 2. Implement use cases in `application/`.
 3. Implement infrastructure (Drizzle repositories, service providers, routes) in `infrastructure/`.
 4. Generate and apply migrations when schema changes.
-5. Use `PaginationBuilder` for list endpoints that need pagination.
+5. Use `buildPaginatedResponse` for list endpoints that need pagination.

 ## Notes
 - Code in TypeScript, no comments in production code.